canonical/jaas-documentation/how-to/candid_azure_integration.rst

 .. image:: images/azure_image3.png

-where you will enter the application name and choose “Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)” when specifying who can access this API. for the Redirect URI choose “Web” and enter “https://candid.canonical.<domain.com>/login/azure/callback” as the callback URI.
+where you will enter the application name and choose “Accounts in any organisational directory (Any Azure AD directory - Multi-tenant) and personal Microsoft accounts (e.g. Skype, Xbox)” when specifying who can access this API. for the Redirect URI choose “Web” and enter ``https://candid.canonical.<domain.com>/login/azure/callback`` as the callback URI.
 After clicking “Register” you will be taken to the App Registration page, where you will find the “Application (client) ID”, which you need to copy.
 Then select “Certificates & secrets” in the management menu, because we will need to create a new secret.

 .. image:: images/azure_image2.png